ralphholzmann/node-smtp/README.md

 1. Replace `IP` and `NAME` with your own.
 1. Perform a reverse-lookup of your IP, and store the value in `PRR`
-1. Provide domains you will accept mails from in `DOMAIN`.
-Any other domains provided will be rejected, closing a potential Open Relay exploit.
+1. Provide domain you will accept mails from in `DOMAIN`.
+Any other domain provided by a client will be rejected, closing a potential Open Relay exploit.
 1.  `node smtp.js` (you may have to `sudo`)
 1. Send an email to test@`ip`, or to the domain resolved by your MX record.